Previous | Next

 Cosine Effect Setup

-Police microwave and laser radars measure the relative speed a vehicle is approaching, or receding, the radar.
-If a vehicle is traveling directly at the radar the relative speed is actual speed.
-If the vehicle is not traveling directly at the radar the relative speed is slightly lower than actual speed.
-The phenomenon is called the Cosine Effect because the measured speed is directly related to the cosine of the angle between the radar and vehicle direction of travel or speed vector.
-The greater the angle the greater the speed error and the lower the measured speed.
-A cosine angle of 90° has 100% error, speed measures zero.
+Police microwave and laser radar measures the relative speed a vehicle is approaching or receding the radar.
+A vehicle traveling directly at or away from the radar measures actual speed, no Cosine Angle Error.
+Vehicles off angle (off the road) measure speed low.
+The greater the angle the lower the speed.
+When the target is near even with the radar the speed reading is 0.
+This phenomenon is called the Cosine Effect because the measured speed is directly related to the cosine of the angle between the radar and vehicle direction of travel or speed vector.
+A 20° cosine angle measures speed low by 6%.
+A 90° angle measures speed as 0 mph.

 Cosine Effect Setup